 When Covenants Not to Compete and NDAs Reach Too Far

 For guidance on how to craft your company’s covenants not to compete and NDAs, or for advice on one you’ve already signed, contact Mt.
 Pleasant business attorney Gem McDowell.
-He and his associate Lauren Turowetz can be reached at the Law Office of Gem McDowell in Mount Pleasant at (843) 284-1021 or by filling out this contact form online.
+He can be reached at Gem McDowell Law Group in Mount Pleasant at (843) 284-1021 or by filling out this contact form online.
 Contact them today.